Revolut Business and CRS: what gets reported and how to plan it

 Revolut Business is practical, multi-currency and cheap - and reports systematically under the Common Reporting Standard like any European bank.
 If you open Revolut Business for your LLC thinking "it is fintech, not a bank" and therefore does not report, you are wrong.
 Here is what is sent, when and how the data appears at your tax office.

-- Exact data transmitted.
-Holder identification (Revolut knows the UBO via KYC: name, ID/passport, address, declared tax residence at onboarding), balance at 31 December, total gross movements of the year, and account identifier (LT IBAN of Revolut Business).
+• Exact data transmitted.
+Holder identification (Revolut knows the UBO via KYC: name, ID/passport, address, declared tax residence at onboarding), balance at 31 December, reportable gross income and proceeds where applicable, and account identifier (LT IBAN of Revolut Business).
 Individual transactions are NOT transmitted, aggregates are.

 What we are asked the most